Split Principles: The original split principle

-Recall that a regular cardinal $\kappa$ is weakly compact if $\kappa$ is inaccessible and the tree property $\TP(\kappa)$ holds at $\kappa$, which states that every $\kappa$-tree has a cofinal branch, where a $\kappa$-tree is a tree of height $\kappa$ all of whose levels have size less than $\kappa$.
-We will show that a regular cardinal $\kappa$ is weakly compact if and only if $\SP{\kappa}{\Unbounded}$ fails, for example.
-Toward this end, we will first define the analogue of the tree property for $\kappa$-lists.
+Recall that a regular cardinal $\kappa$ is \emph{weakly compact} if $\kappa$ is inaccessible and the tree property holds at $\kappa$, that is, every $\kappa$-tree has a cofinal branch, where a $\kappa$-tree is a tree of height $\kappa$ all of whose levels have size less than $\kappa$.
+We will show in section \ref{subsec:wc} that a regular cardinal $\kappa$ is weakly compact if and only if $\SP{\kappa}{\Unbounded}$ fails.
+To this end, we will first define the analogue of the tree property for $\kappa$-lists.

 \begin{definition} A $\kappa$-list $\vec d = \seq{ d_\alpha }{ \alpha < \kappa }$ has a \emph{cofinal branch}, or has a $\kappa$-branch, so long as there is a $b \subseteq \kappa$ such that for all $\gamma < \kappa$ there is an $\alpha \geq \gamma$ such that $d_\alpha \cap \gamma = b \cap \gamma.$